 Constant rate of extension (CRE).

-5.1.1 In case of Constant rate of traverse (CRT) and constant rate of extension (CRE) machines, the specimens shall break within (20 ± 3) s.
+5.1.1 In case of constant rate of traverse (CRT) and constant rate of extension (CRE) machines, the specimens shall break within (20 ± 3) s.
 In case of constant rate of loading machine, the rate of loading shall be kept constant at 3 kg per second with a tolerance of ± 10 percent.
 The load range of the machine shall be such that the observed values would be between 10 percent to 90 percent of the full-scale load.
 The permissible error in the machine at any point in this range shall not exceed ± 1 percent of the maximum load.
 The machines shall be provided with the following arrangements:

 a) Two clamps with the following provisions to grip the specimens: